ryan-mcclue/musings/on-solid-ground.md

 # IMPORTANT: FOR ALL TOPICS INCLUDED, HAVE SOME MENTION ON WALLPAPER

+CSESoc cochlear is a principal sponsor. how does this differ to major and minor sponsors?

 5ATM is 5 atmospheres.
 1 atmosphere is about 10m (however calculated when motionless)
 50m for 10 minutes